neerajchaudhary2/Telephony-Demo/README.md

 ## Configurations

-To make this app work with Symbl's API we need to set the config.js with Symbl APP Id and APP Secret.
+To make this app work with Symbl's API we need to set the config.js inside src folder with Symbl APP Id and APP Secret.

 ### Credentials